elba-docker/radvisor/man/radvisor-run.1.md

   Likely needs to be run as root.
-2. **kubernetes** - Collects statistics for Kubernetes pods, polling the Kubernetes API server to get a list of all active running pods that have been scheduled on the current machine's node, using the cgroups for each pod.
+2. **kubernetes** - Collects statistics for Kubernetes pods, polling the Kubernetes API server to get a list of all active running pods that have been scheduled on the current machine's node, using the cgroup for each pod.

   Needs to be a part of an active cluster and needs to be able to find the Kubernetes config file.